Sabbatical Leave Information

 - Develop models / strategies for improving district-wide student completion

-- Develop models / strategies for enhancing participation in service learning and learning communities.
+- Develop models / strategies for enhancing student engagement in academic learning opportunities (learning communities, honors, team-based learning, etc.)

-- Develop strategies and programs designed to increase the percentage of under-represented students who enroll and persist
+- Develop strategies and programs designed to increase enrollment and persistence of under-represented students

 In addition to considering the proposal’s relevance / impact, its format and content, and its benefits to students, college, community, and/or yourself, the following criteria will be considered: